zerfoo/zonnx/docs/zonnx.md

 ---

-### 2. Core Architecture: Native Protobuf Parsing
+### 2. Core Architecture: Native Protobuf Parsing & Model Downloading

 The initial approach of using the official C++ `onnxruntime` library via a CGo wrapper was **abandoned**.
 This decision was made due to:
 *   **Extreme Build Complexity:** Managing the `onnxruntime` dependency, its specific versioning, and the associated build flags was fragile and platform-dependent.
 *   **Versioning Conflicts:** The ONNX format is itself versioned.
 A specific build of `onnxruntime` is tied to a specific ONNX opset version.
 This created a high risk of version mismatches between the library and the models we needed to parse.

-The new, successful architecture is based on a **native Go protobuf parser**.
+The new, successful architecture is based on a **native Go protobuf parser** and a **flexible model downloading system**.

 1.  **ONNX is a Protobuf:** An `.onnx` file is fundamentally a serialized Google Protocol Buffer (protobuf) message.
 2.  **Official `.proto` Definition:** The official ONNX repository provides the `onnx.proto` file that formally defines the structure of an ONNX model.
 3.  **Native Go Compilation:** By compiling this `onnx.proto` file using `protoc` and the standard Go protobuf plugin, we generate native Go structs that perfectly mirror the ONNX model structure.
 4.  **Pure Go Deserialization:** The `zonnx` tool can now read the bytes of any `.onnx` file and deserialize them directly into these Go structs using the standard `google.golang.org/protobuf/proto` library.

-This approach is vastly superior.
-It is faster, has no external dependencies, is completely portable, and gives us direct, type-safe access to the entire ONNX model graph in pure Go.
+5.  **Extensible Model Downloader:** A new `pkg/downloader` package provides an interface-based system for downloading models from various sources.
+This allows for easy extension to new model hubs in the future.
+The initial implementation targets HuggingFace Hub.

 ---